-PAA Registration Statements.
-PAA periodically accesses the capital markets for both equity and debt financing.
-PAA has filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows PAA to issue up to an aggregate of \$1.1 billion of debt or equity securities (the "PAA Traditional Shelf").
-At June 30, 2020, PAA had approximately \$1.1 billion of unsold securities available under the PAA Traditional Shelf.
-PAA did not conduct any offerings under the PAA Traditional Shelf during the six months ended June 30, 2020.
-PAA also has access to a universal shelf registration statement (the "PAA WKSI Shelf"), which provides it with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and capital needs.
-The offering of PAA's \$750 million, 3.80% senior notes in June 2020 was conducted under the PAA WKSI Shelf.
+Registration Statements.
+We periodically access the capital markets for both equity and debt financing.
+We have filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows us to issue up to an aggregate of \$1.1 billion of debt or equity securities ("Traditional Shelf").
+At June 30, 2020, we had approximately \$1.1 billion of unsold securities available under the Traditional Shelf.
+We did not conduct any offerings under our Traditional Shelf during the six months ended June 30, 2020.
+We also have access to a universal shelf registration statement ("WKSI Shelf"), which provides us with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and our capital needs.
+The offering of \$750 million, 3.80% senior notes in June 2020 was conducted under our WKSI Shelf.

 Credit Agreements, Commercial Paper Program and Indentures.
-The credit agreements for the PAA revolving credit facilities (which impact PAA's ability to access the PAA commercial paper program because they provide the financial backstop that supports PAA's short-term credit ratings) and its GO Zone term loans and the indentures governing its senior notes contain cross-default provisions.
-A default under PAA's credit agreements or indentures would permit the lenders to accelerate the maturity of the outstanding debt.
-As long as PAA is in compliance with the provisions in its credit agreements, its ability to make distributions of available cash is not restricted.
-As of June 30, 2020, PAA was in compliance with the covenants contained in its credit agreements and indentures.
+The credit agreements for our revolving credit facilities (which impact our ability to access our commercial paper program because they provide the financial backstop that supports our short-term credit ratings) and our GO Zone term loans and the indentures governing our senior notes contain cross-default provisions.
+A default under our credit agreements or indentures would permit the lenders to accelerate the maturity of the outstanding debt.
+As long as we are in compliance with the provisions in our credit agreements, our ability to make distributions of available cash is not restricted.
+As of June 30, 2020, we were in compliance with the covenants contained in our credit agreements and indentures.

-During the six months ended June 30, 2020, we had net repayments on PAA's credit facilities and commercial paper program of \$418 million.
-The net repayments resulted primarily from cash flow from operating activities, proceeds from asset sales and the issuance of PAA's \$750 million, 3.80% senior notes in June 2020, which offset borrowings during the period related to funding needs for capital investments, inventory purchases and other general partnership purposes.
+During the six months ended June 30, 2020, we had net repayments on our credit facilities and commercial paper program of \$418 million.
+The net repayments resulted primarily from cash flow from operating activities, proceeds from asset sales and the issuance of \$750 million, 3.80% senior notes in June 2020, which offset borrowings during the period related to funding needs for capital investments, inventory purchases and other general partnership purposes.

-During the six months ended June 30, 2019, we had net borrowings under the PAA credit facilities and commercial paper program of \$318 million.
+During the six months ended June 30, 2019, we had net borrowings under our credit facilities and commercial paper program of \$318 million.
 These borrowings resulted primarily from funds needed for general partnership purposes.

-In June 2020, PAA completed the offering of \$750 million, 3.80% senior notes due September 2030 at a public offering price of 99.794%.
+In June 2020, we completed the offering of \$750 million, 3.80% senior notes due September 2030 at a public offering price of 99.794%.
 Interest payments are due on March 15 and September 15 of each year, commencing on September 15, 2020.
-PAA intends to use the net proceeds from this offering of \$742 million, after deducting the underwriting discount and offering expenses, to partially repay the principal amounts of our 5.00% senior notes due February 2021 and, pending such repayment, have used a portion of the proceeds to repay outstanding borrowings under our commercial paper program, credit facilities and for general partnership purposes.
+We intend to use the net proceeds from this offering of \$742 million, after deducting the underwriting discount and offering expenses, to partially repay the principal amounts of our 5.00% senior notes due February 2021 and, pending such repayment, have used a portion of the proceeds to repay outstanding borrowings under our commercial paper program, credit facilities and for general partnership purposes.

-Distributions to Our Class A Shareholders
+Distributions to Our Unitholders